maxtkc/mvths-wiki/docs/018-resistors-and-leds.rst

    exact voltage across the resistor.
 2. Use Ohm’s law to determine the correct resistor value for the target current you are trying to achieve in the circuit.
+3. Complete the following table in your notebook.

 .. list-table:: Resistor Selection
    :widths: 25 25 50 50